 You won’t believe what white vinegar can do for you.
 White vinegar has so many worthwhile uses, it’s unreal.
 I always buy a huge bottle.
 Believe it or not, it’s cheaper to buy a bigger bottle.
+Therefore, go ahead and buy the big bottle.
 White vinegar is great when cooking vegetables, eggs and other food items.
 It’s also great to use as a disinfectant.
 I’m sharing a few of the uses that I really like.
-I know there are so many more out there.
+While I know there are so many more uses out there, hopefully you didn’t know about these.

 Ways to use white vinegar: